Amalia ProjectAmalia location - Sierra Madre gold belt, Mexico.

 The main targets at Amalia project are located along a large regional scale NW trending fault system, which at Amalia separates the upper rhyolite volcanics from the lower andsite volcanics.
 Radius has identified outcropping mineralization over 3.5k along this structural break.
 The principal target at Campamento, outcrops as a 500m x 70m zone of intense epithermal silicification, and brecciation with massive and stockwork veining occurring at the contact between the upper rhyolite and lower andesite volcanic sequence.

-A nine hole 1909m diamond drill program was completed by Radius and funded by Pan American Silver.
-Three target zones (Campamento/San Pedro, Guadalupe and Dulces) were tested across a strike length of 1.8km following the trace of the large regional fault and associated splays which host high level epithermal gold and silver mineralization.
+A nine hole 1909m diamond drill program was completed by Radius and funded by Pan American Silver in December 2018.
+Three target zones (San Pedro, Guadalupe and Dulces) were tested across a strike length of 1.8km following the trace of the large regional fault and associated splays which host high level epithermal gold and silver mineralization.

 Table 1.
-Drill results for Campamento Zone, Amalia Project
+Drill results for San Pedro Zone, Amalia Project

 ||Collar, NAD 27, Zone 13

-Mineralization at the Campamento Zone is open in all directions.
+Mineralization at San Pedro zone is open in all directions.
 Drill holes AMD002 / 004 / 005 / 006 targeted mineralization at the Guadalupe and Dulces zones.
 These drill holes did not intercept significant gold/silver mineralization.

-On strike from Campamento, along the Amalia regional fault system, high grade gold and silver mineralization outcrops at intervals vertically at least 600m below Campamento.
+On strike from San Pedro, along the Amalia regional fault system, high grade gold and silver mineralization outcrops at intervals vertically at least 600m below San Pedro.
 Similar style major epithermal mines of the Sierra Madre (e.g. Palmerejo, Pinos Altos, La Cienga) located in the same regional volcanic belt as Amalia are known to have mineralization occurring over large vertical intervals between 600 and 750m.
-To date the Radius / Pan American JV has tested a very limited part of the system and it is intended to follow the high-grade mineralization along strike and to depth with further drilling early in the new year.
+To date the Radius / Pan American JV has tested a very limited part of the system and it is intended to follow the high-grade mineralization along strike and to depth with further drilling.

 Exploration Manager, Bruce Smith and Chief Geologist, Rodrigo Matias during the discovery of Amalia.